react-grid-layout/react-grid-layout/README.md

 // Calls when an element has been dropped into the grid from outside.
 onDrop: (layout: Layout, item: ?LayoutItem, e: Event) => void

-// Ref for getting a reference for the wrapping div.
+// Ref for getting a reference for the grid's wrapping div.
+// You can use this instead of a regular ref and the deprecated `ReactDOM.findDOMNode()`` function.
-innerRef: ?React.Ref
+innerRef: ?React.Ref<"div">
 ```

 ### Responsive Grid Layout Props